Introduction

 ID Transition Forward App

 DisAbility Rights Idaho has developed a transition app to increase self-direction and self-advocacy for all Idaho youth in the transition planning process.
-Visit their website for more information and supporting documents.
+Visit the DisAbility Rights Idaho website for more information and supporting documents.

 Expect, Engage, and Empower: Successful Transitions for All!